renebigot/XlsxReaderWriter/README.md

 #XlsxReaderWriter

 XlsxReaderWriter is an Objective-C library for iPhone / iPad.
-It parses and writes MS Excel XLSX files.
+It parses and writes Excel OpenXml files (XLSX).

 ##Features